ronakupadhyaya/SQL/pg/README.md

 pool.query(`SELECT * FROM users WHERE firstName = $1`, [req.query.firstName])
 ```

-`$1` is a placeholder that maps to the first item in the array, `$2` maps
+`$1` is a placeholder that maps to the first item in the array.
-to the second item in the array.
+You can pass in more than one argument in the array by using `$2`, `$3`, and
+so forth.

 ![Parameterized queries visualized](img/param1.png)